Practivio/amazon/content/products/haooryx-paper-double-sided-decorative-scrapbook-B0C3TK35BW/index.md

 ---
 title: "Haooryx Paper Double sided Decorative Scrapbook"
-description: "scrapbook with paper pages: Data-driven ranking using the Practivio Score™.
+description: "decorative construction paper: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["scrapbook with paper pages"]
+keywords: ["decorative construction paper"]
-seo_title: "scrapbook with paper pages — Look Elsewhere (2025)"
+seo_title: "decorative construction paper — Compare (2025)"
 canonicalURL: "/products/haooryx-paper-double-sided-decorative-scrapbook-B0C3TK35BW/"
 ---

-**🚫 Practivio Score™:** 763 — _Look Elsewhere_
+**🛒 Practivio Score™:** 703 — _Compare_

-*If you're comparing **scrapbook with paper pages**, **[Haooryx Paper Double sided Decorative Scrapbook](https://www.amazon.com/dp/B0C3TK35BW?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **decorative construction paper**, **[Haooryx Paper Double sided Decorative Scrapbook](https://www.amazon.com/dp/B0C3TK35BW?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Haooryx Paper Double sided Decorative Scrapbook” on Amazon](https://www.amazon.com/dp/B0C3TK35BW?tag=practivio-20) Ranked **252 out of 292**, this Craft Paper belongs to the **Best Value tier** of Craft Papers.
+[Shop “Haooryx Paper Double sided Decorative Scrapbook” on Amazon](https://www.amazon.com/dp/B0C3TK35BW?tag=practivio-20) Ranked **150 out of 266**, this Decorative Craft Paper belongs to the **Best Value tier** of Decorative Craft Papers.
-Practivio suggests you **look elsewhere**.
+Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: ranked 82 among 292 (top 29% in affordability).
+Price: ranked 78 among 266 (top 30% in affordability).
-Reviews: ranked 244 among 292 (top 84% by volume).
+Reviews: ranked 148 among 266 (top 56% by volume).
-Rating: ranked 279 among 292 (top 96% for stars).
+Rating: ranked 224 among 266 (top 85% for stars).
-Demand: ranked 237 among 292 (top 82% for current demand).
+Demand: ranked 145 among 266 (top 55% for current demand).

 ### Position in tier
 All relative standing is tier-specific.

 ### How it compares to the Hidden Gem
-Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 1028.00.
+Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 860.00.
-This pick trails the Hidden Gem by 265.00 points.
+This pick trails the Hidden Gem by 157.00 points.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07JMT3FZX?tag=practivio-20)

 ### FAQ: Inclusion criteria
 All tier comparisons start with baseline eligibility checks.